aletheon/eleutherios-website/README.md

 #### Disadvantages

 - Prevents partnerships (Service providers are unable to create or share policies with one another)
-- Prevents capacity (Service providers are unable to share their service or data)
+- Prevents capacity (Service providers are unable to share their service or data with one another)
 - Impairs livelihoods or inequality (Service providers are unable to create new businesses or business models)
 - Increases waste, carbon emissions and inefficiences (Service providers are unable to manage the value chain from supplier to consumer)